andrewski04/SvelteKit-Template/README.md

 3. Change directory into repository (`cd project_name`) and run `code .` to open in VSCode

+## Setup Script

+The setup batch script will automatically handle the following steps, including installing dependencies, starting Docker containers, setting environment variables, and installing VSCode extensions.

+Simply run this after cloning the repository, then skip to the "Start Dev Server" step:
+`./setup.bat`

+If you have any issues with the setup script or want more details on the project, read the following steps.

 ## Install VSCode Extensions

 > **Hint**: You should be prompted to install these extensions when opening the workspace for the first time.
 Otherwise, navigate to extensions with the workpace open and search for `@recommended`.